 If your pressure readings are normal according to the table, don’t add any refrigerant.
 Overloading the system can cause damage that can be expensive to repair.

 Modern AC systems have become more complex as time goes on.
 If you’ve checked everything I’ve mentioned here and it all looks good, there may be a deeper problem causing your issue.
-Have a well known shop check it out, as further diagnosis will require specialized equipment.
+Have a well-known shop check it out, as a further diagnosis will require specialized equipment.